aijony/anki-swedish-kelly/README.md

 Add personal notes to the "Anteckningar" section (WIP to display them on the cards).

+If you study the Kelly toplevel deck instead of the A1-C2 decks there are some words that Kelly doesn't have freqeuncy info for, but have been deemed important for an A1 speaker.
+You can view them with the search "tag:manual".

 Many cards require you to look at the word class (verb, noun, etc.) to get the right answer!

 Lycka till!